IvanDePivan/2AMM30-groep-2/README.md

 ## Replicating our training
 To run the code used for fine-tuning the models:
 - Open the `Flairmodel.ipynb` in Colab
-- Upload the `data` folder to your Colab workspace
+- Upload the contents of the `data` folder to your Colab workspace
 - Run the cells under `Prerequisites`
 - Run either the `Component 1` or `Component 2` cells